outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - consciousness as choice to move between neural nodes (rather than being directed) required:
+    - the development of alternative node paths performing equal/similar functions, requiring:
+      - the development of excess resources, delaying required decision time (making immediate decision unnecessary, avoiding a forced decision), requiring:
+        - the existence & application of previous efficiencies & functions for alternative evaluation, energy storage, storage-checking, & energy requirement-identifying
+    - the cause could be framed as structures such as an 'efficiency stack' or 'energy maintenance functions' or 'alternative options' or 'navigation/motion control' or 'lack of requirement/need'

   - example of applying interfaces to derive metadata about a component
     - apply causal interface to identify connecting function 'power is responsibility' (also an insight)
       - power can be defined in causal interface components as 'causative potential' (its the input reason for change in a system, including changes preventing changes)